khulnasoft-lab/design.khulnasoft.com/contents/accessibility/wcag.md

         Not applicable
       </td>
       <td>
-        <p>This criterion is not relevant because the product does not use synchronized media.</p>
+        <p>This criterion is not relevant because the product does not support live media.</p>
       </td>
     </tr>
     <tr>